 6 steps for data cleaning and why it matters

-No matter the type of data — telematics or otherwise — data quality is important.
-Old and inaccurate data can have an impact on results.
-Data cleaning, also called data cleansing, is the process of ensuring that your data is correct, consistent and useable by identifying any errors or corruptions in the data, correcting or deleting them, or manually processing them as needed to prevent the error from happening again.
+Data cleaning is the process of ensuring data is correct, consistent and usable.
+You can clean data by identifying errors or corruptions, correcting or deleting them, or manually processing data as needed to prevent the same errors from occurring.

-- It removes major errors and inconsistencies that are inevitable when multiple sources of data are getting pulled into one dataset.
+- It removes major errors and inconsistencies that are inevitable when multiple sources of data are being pulled into one dataset.

-- Using tools to cleanup data will make everyone more efficient since they’ll be able to quickly get what they need from the data.
+- Using tools to clean up data will make everyone on your team more efficient as you’ll be able to quickly get what you need from the data available to you.

 - Fewer errors means happier customers and fewer frustrated employees.

 - It allows you to map different data functions, and better understand what your data is intended to do, and learn where it is coming from.